xzhuah/NodeTreeStore/README.md

 ### Out of Scope

-* NodeTreeStore won't store reference to objects, materials, scripts and other resources used in nodeTree.
+* NodeTreeStore won't store reference to objects, scripts and other resources used in nodeTree.
 Only Image texture are supported.
+Referenced object will be restored as an empty object, with location ,rotation and scale.
+Referecend material in Geometry Nodes will also be restored.
 * If you use Frame in Frame when doing layout, the location of the Frame might not be recovered correctly.
 * Some TextureNodes has special attribute that can't be saved.